-I. Learning Objectives and 26 Clinical Presentations (From Clerkship Core Document)
+I. Learning Objectives and 26 Clinical Presentations (information for clerks taken from the Clerkship Core Document)

 The learning objectives are listed below the clinical presentations.
 The exam questions all map on to the learning objectives and the clinical presentations support the objectives.